risksense/risksense_api_examples/README.md

 This repository is intended to provide some examples of how users can interact with the RiskSense REST API to retrieve information from, and perform operations on, the RiskSense platform.

-Currently, all examples are provided using the Python (v3.7) programming language.
+Currently, all examples are provided using the Python (v3.7) programming language, and leverage an available Python module called 'Requests'.
+You can install this using `pip`.

+To install: `pip install requests`

 ## Generating an API token